weidai11/cryptopp/TestVectors/Readme.txt

-PrivateExponent - the private exponent when KeyFormat=Component Message - encoded string, message to be signed or verified Signature - encoded string, signature to be verified or compared with BlockSize - encoded string, block size for vaiable block ciphers Plaintext - encoded string
+PrivateExponent - the private exponent when KeyFormat=Component Message - encoded string, message to be signed or verified Signature - encoded string, signature to be verified or compared with BlockSize - encoded string, block size for variable block ciphers Plaintext - encoded string
 Ciphertext - encoded string
 Header - encoded string